 - Place a large saucepan or Dutch oven over MEDIUM heat.
 Add chopped bacon and cook until crispy.
 Use a slotted spoon to transfer bacon to a plate and set aside.

 - Pour off most of the bacon fat from the pan, leaving behind about 1 tablespoon.
 Add remaining tablespoon of olive oil to the pan and add diced onion, carrot, and celery.
 Cook for several minutes, stirring often until vegetables have softened.
-Add minced garlic and thyme and cook just until garlic is fragrant.
+Add minced garlic, ½ teaspoon salt, and thyme and cook just until garlic is fragrant.

 - Add roasted cauliflower and broth to the pan.
 Bring to a boil then reduce heat to LOW, tuck bay leaf into soup and cover and simmer for 15 minutes.

-- Stir in milk and add frozen corn.
+- Stir in milk and corn.
+If using frozen corn, there is no need to thaw it first.
 Simmer, stirring occasionally, for 3 or 4 minutes or until milk and corn are warmed through.
-Stir in the Parmesan cheese, 1 teaspoon salt, fresh ground black pepper, and half of the cooked bacon.
+Stir in the Parmesan cheese, remaining 1/2 teaspoon salt, fresh ground black pepper, and half of the cooked bacon.

 - Taste and season with additional salt and pepper, if needed.
 Garnish with reserved bacon, fresh parsley, and additional cheese.